 - Track 1: Clinical science and bio-medical innovations, technologies and responses

 - Track 2: Possibilities and limits of big data - Epidemiology, mathematical modelling & surveillance

 - Track 3: Implementation science: Technologies, innovations and methods for scaling up effective interventions

 - Track 4: Social drivers of the epidemic: Society, race, class, culture, stigma, violence, diversity and challenges

 - Track 5: Social justice: Relationships and power – community, policies, laws, health systems, human rights, donor agencies and the state

-Abstract submissions close on 31 January 2019.
+Abstract submissions extended to 18 February 2019.
 View abstract submission guidelines and submit your abstract here.